 - Write Sharable Content: Short, concise, informational posts get retweeted.
 These posts are simple to scan and evaluate making it easy for people to decide if they want to share.

-Ideas for Getting More Blog Comments
+Blog Idea #3: Getting More Blog Comments

 - Write Open-Ended Posts: Ask open-ended questions throughout your post that entices readers to comment